MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-vmextensionprovisioningtimeout.md

 - The cluster can't resolve the necessary Domain Name System (DNS) address to correctly provision the node.

-- The custom script extension that provisions the VMs reached a timeout while running the packets managment (eg. [apt-get](https://manpages.ubuntu.com/manpages/xenial/man8/apt-get.8.html) update in case the nodepool uses linux).
+- The custom script extension that provisions the VMs reached a timeout while running the packets managment (such as [apt-get](https://manpages.ubuntu.com/manpages/xenial/man8/apt-get.8.html) update in case the nodepool uses linux).

 ## Solution

 Follow these steps:

-1. If egress filtering is set up on the cluster (eg. [Customs user defined routes](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/virtual-network/virtual-networks-udr-overview.md)), see [Control egress traffic for cluster nodes in AKS](/azure/aks/limit-egress-traffic) and [Outbound network and FQDN rules for AKS clusters](https://github.com/MicrosoftDocs/azure-aks-docs/blob/main/articles/aks/outbound-rules-control-egress.md) to view the necessary prerequisites, and make sure that your setup meets the prerequisites.
+1. If egress filtering is set up on the cluster (such as [custom user-defined routes](/azure/virtual-network/virtual-networks-udr-overview#custom-routes)), see [Limit network traffic with Azure Firewall in Azure Kubernetes Service (AKS)](/azure/aks/limit-egress-traffic) and [Outbound network and FQDN rules for AKS clusters](/azure/aks/outbound-rules-control-egress) to view the necessary prerequisites, and make sure that your setup meets the prerequisites.

 1. On your DNS servers and firewall, make sure that nothing blocks the resolution of your cluster's fully qualified domain name (FQDN).